Skip to main content

 Four-Star Rating

-These programs have demonstrated all One-, Two-, and Three-Star practices, AND commits to ongoing quality improvement by using most of these best practices:
+These programs have demonstrated all Two- and Three-Star practices, AND commits to ongoing quality improvement by using most of these practices:

 • Responds to unique cultural customs and needs of children and families